EvanHahn/expecting.js/README.md

 Expecting.js
 ============

 A minimalistic BDD assertion library.
-An actively maintained [expect.js](https://github.com/Automattic/expect.js).
+An actively maintained fork of [expect.js](https://github.com/Automattic/expect.js).

 In Node, `npm install expecting`, and then use it: